GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-07-15-elements-of-coding-style.md

 ## Failing fast

-Using `Objects.requireNonNull(Obejct o)` at the start of a method to check for null input is really helpfull, as it immediately shows you where an illegal null argument was found in the error stack trace.
+Using `Objects.requireNonNull(Obejct o)` at the start of a method to check for null input is really helpfull, as it immediately shows you where an illegal null argument was found.
 I used it in this method constructor for example:

 ```
     public JGraphTComputations(SymbolRegistry registry, Set<? extends Symbol> relevantSymbols, Set<Pair> relevantPairs, List<Edge> edges, List<? extends Node> nodes) {